 The project participants are Nobrecel S/A Celulose e Papel and EcoSecurities Ltd..
-The host Party Brazil and Annex I Party the United Kingdom meet all relevant participation requirements.
+The host Party Brazil and Annex I Party the United Kingdom meet all relevant participation requirements and have provided written approval of voluntary participation in the project.